-- Cool Old Guy: By the standards of the frequent teenage Gundam pilots, he's pretty old.
+- Cool Old Guy: By the standards of the frequent teenage Gundam pilots, 33 is pretty old.

-- Younger Than They Look: He's 33 years old.
-Despite looking like he should be in his 50s.
+- Younger Than They Look: He's 33 years old, but looks like he should be in his 50s.

 - All Men Are Perverts: Monsha is enough of a pervert that he could fill the role for the entire Gundam universe.

-- Bad Ass Mustache: Monsha has one in the source canon, but its rendered more prominently in Super Robot Wars Alpha.
+- Bad Ass Mustache: Both Adel and Monsha have them in the source canon, but Monsha's is rendered more prominently in Super Robot Wars Alpha.

-- Jerk Ass: And how!
+- Jerkass: Monsha especially.
 The Super Robot Wars Alpha games attempt to mellow him out somewhat.

 - No Indoor Voice: Monsha

 - Pet the Dog: After hitting on the women and annoying everyone, Monsha pays a more respectful visit to Burning in the infirmary and even gives him some booze.